 After sticking with a very similar design for three years there is an expectation of major changes for the 2017 iPhone and here are the things we would love to see Apple do with a new design.

-Shrink the overall size of the iPhone 8 Plus without lowering the screen size.
+Shrink the overall size of the iPhone 7 Plus without lowering the screen size.
 Apple could do this by shrinking the bezels on the sides and bottom of the iPhone some to offer a smaller overall package.
+The latest leak from Apple shows how this could happen.

 We definitely don't want a phone that is slim just to be slim, especially not at the price of battery life, but there is something to be said about an iPhone 8 design that trims some fat.